TrackerHackers/application/README.md

 ### Lisa Cheng

 In this phase, Lisa created the Wiki Page, which includes a user guide of how to use the web application.
 The Wiki Page can be found [here](https://github.com/TrackerHackers/application/wiki).
-She also made contributiosn to the README file.
+She also made contributions to the README file.

 ### Lizyl Failano